Continually Updated Clinical Reference

 In general, conductive hearing is assessed by measuring sensitivity to sound waves vibrating through the air and moving from the external auditory canal and middle ear.
 Bone conduction is assessed by placing a vibrating tuning fork over the mastoid process.
 This maneuver bypasses the outer and middle ear and conducts sound vibrations directly to the cochlea.
 Therefore, it reflects the sensitivity of the sensorineural system.

 The type and extent of hearing loss should be quantified further by audiometric screening by an otolaryngologist.
 Assessment includes measurements of air and bone conduction, as well as tests of speech discrimination.
-In many cases of conductive or mixed hearing loss, the disease process can be reversed through proper treatment (eg, cerumen removal, tympanoplasty, myringotomy).

 The most common rehabilitative therapy for hearing impairment is the hearing aid.
 Any person with hearing difficulties that limit daily activities should be considered a prospective candidate for a hearing aid.
 A hearing aid evaluation should be performed by a certified clinical audiologist.
 The use of a hearing aid does not cure the impairment, but it does improve the ability to communicate effectively.
 Successful hearing aid use is dependent on the patient's self-perceived impairment, acceptance of the device, and desire to use hearing amplification.